Cooya/WebScraper/README.md

 # Web Scraper

-Web scraper based on PhantomJS, designed as a connection client/server between the PhantomJS web scraper server and a client acting like a driver and sending scraping HTTP requests to the server.
+Web scraper on top of PhantomJS or Chromium.
+If you chose to use PhantomJS, the module is designed as a connection client/server between the PhantomJS web scraper server and a client acting like a driver and sending scraping HTTP requests to the server.
+Chromium is different because it is driven directly from NodeJS.

 ## Installation
 ```